devodo/DivertR/docs/documentation/dependency_injection.md

 If the `Redirect` target type inherits `IDisposable` then **only** the proxy instances are disposed by the DI container and not the root.
 In this case the responsibility is left to the proxy for forwarding the dispose call to its root (and it does this by default).

-The above dispose pattern also applies to `IAsyncDisposable` types.
+DivertR also supports and applies the same dispose behaviour to `IAsyncDisposable` types.